projectara/greybus-spec/source/bridged_phy.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All operations sent to a GPIO controller are contained within a Greybus GPIO request message.
-Every operation request will result in a matching response from the GPIO controller, also taking the form of a GPIO controller message.
+Every operation request results in a matching response from the GPIO controller, also taking the form of a GPIO controller message.
 The request and response messages for each GPIO operation are defined below.